gubnota/rxswift_snapkit/README.md

 xcodegen generate
 ```

-3. Add `RxCocoa` to deps:
+3. You can always adjust deps in:
    3.1.
 Targets > rxswift_snapkit
    3.2.
 Build Phases > Link Binary with Libraries
-   3.3. + RxCocoa
+   3.3. +

-- no need to run `swift package resolve`
+- no need to run `swift package resolve`!

-TODO: Take a look at [xcodegen alternative](https://docs.tuist.io/guides/quick-start/install-tuist)

-This project doesn't include storyboards, the only LaunchScreen.storyboard is required to get rid of ugly black padding and to fill up whole screen.
+This project doesn't include storyboards or SceneDelegate (in order to work with iOS < 13), the only LaunchScreen.storyboard is required to get rid of ugly black padding and to fill up whole screen.

+## TODOs

+- [ ] make it possible to configure deps semi-interactively
+- [ ] easily build modules then combine into one executable